USC-InfoLab/w4h-icde-demo/README.md

 2. Building a Docker image
 3. From code base

-Once the platform is running, open the dashboard at http://localhost:8501/ and follow [DEMO_SCENARIO.md](DEMO_SCENARIO.md).
-See also the [video demo](https://youtu.be/67a8kuMjSAU).
+See below for instructions on how to proceeds.
+Once the W4H toolkit container is running, open the dashboard at http://localhost:8501/ and follow [DEMO_SCENARIO.md](DEMO_SCENARIO.md).

 ### 1. DockerHub image